Academic Catalog

 Description

-Off-campus practical clinical work experience in veterinary facilities supervised by licensed veterinarians and veterinary technicians.
+Continuation of V T 89, off-campus practical clinical work experience in veterinary facilities supervised by licensed veterinarians and veterinary technicians.
 Students begin to follow directions from doctors and staff with increasing independence and exhibit good judgment and critical thinking skills.
-Second quarter interns are typically enrolled in pharmacology, animal diseases and diagnostic imaging.
-The student must start to integrate and apply the knowledge and skills from these areas of learning into their practice at the internship site.
-This course documents the 115 hours of practical work experience in a veterinary medical clinical setting required for the students.
+Second quarter interns are enrolled in pharmacology and emergency medicine.
+Integration and application of prior knowledge and skills from these areas of learning into the internship site.
+Documents the 110 hours of practical work experience in a veterinary medical clinical setting required for the students.
 Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives